-Rutgers, The State University of New Jersey, and the UMDNJ–Robert Wood Johnson Medical School are jointly undertaking a new initiative in endocrine research.
-The program is taking a novel approach to endocrine research by focusing on the environmental factors that affect the endocrine system.
+Rutgers University and the UMDNJ-Robert Wood Johnson Medical School have jointly undertaken a new initiative in endocrine research.
+The program takes a novel approach to endocrine research by focusing on the environmental factors that affect the endocrine system.

 Many diseases affecting New Jersey residents and others throughout the world are endocrine related.
 These diseases include obesity, diabetes, osteoporosis, thyroid diseases, and cancers of the breast, ovary, prostate, and thyroid.
 The incidence and death rates of many of these endocrine-related diseases are much higher in New Jersey than they are nationwide.
 This research initiative will allow the Endocrine Program, comprising Rutgers and UMDNJ-Robert Wood Johnson Medical School scientists, to conduct groundbreaking research that could significantly improve human health.

 The goals of the program are to:

 - Provide research on how environmental factors and genes influence endocrine function and health

 - Deliver community-based education about environmental factors and health